-Polar Vortex's End Is Near, Forecasters Say, Promising A Strong Warm-Up
+Polar Vortex's End Is Near, Forecasters Say, Promising A Strong Warmup

-The polar vortex that has gripped the Plains and Midwest will finally lift back into Canada, the National Weather Service says, promising a warm-up that will bring a whiplash shift in temperatures.
+The polar vortex that has gripped the Plains and Midwest will finally lift back into Canada, the National Weather Service says, promising a warmup that will bring a whiplash shift in temperatures.
 By Saturday, the agency says, the central Plains area will see temperatures in the low 60s — nearly 20-25 degrees above normal.

 "By Friday, temperatures in the Upper Midwest will finally rebound to well above zero," the NWS says, "with high temperatures making it into the teens and low 20s.
 By Saturday, high temperatures will be in the 30s and even low 40s."